pratinha10/dodsg_plugins/README.md

 ## Requirements

 - Day of Defeat: Source
-- SourceMod 1.10 or newer
+- SourceMod 1.11 or newer
 - Metamod:Source

 ---

 ## Installation

-1. Compile the `.sp` files or use precompiled `.smx`
+1. Use precompiled `.smx` or compile the `.sp`
 2. Upload to: `addons/sourcemod/plugins/`
 3. Restart the server or load the plugins manually